vivek-chhabra/Quilog/README.md

 - ❤️ Like Blogs: Users can like blogs to show appreciation.
 - 💬 Comment on Blogs: Users can leave comments on blogs to interact with other users.
 - 👤 User Authentication: Users need to be logged in to create, like, or comment on blogs.
+- 🔍 Sorting Functionality: Easily sort and find blogs by various categories.

 <br>